 You’ll probably have to walk around a bit, and there’s a good chance Fido will keep giving you “the eye.”
 Just keep walking him on the leash until he goes.
 Once he does, dig out those treats and give him lots of praise.
 He’ll quickly learn that pooping on a leash isn’t so bad.

 If you’ve been waiting for more than 15 minutes and your dog still hasn’t done the deed, take him back inside and try again later.
-Don’t wait too long though, or you may have to clean up a mess in the house.
+Don’t wait too long though, or you may have to clean up a mess in the house instead of picking it up with poop bags.
 I would suggest waiting 15-20 minutes and then trying again.
 Keep this up, and he’ll eventually have no choice but to go when on the leash.

 If you’re like me and you have a big yard for him to roam in, this may seem rather inconvenient.
 Trust me, it’s the only way!